emilyboda/ePaper-Parking-Display/README.md

 10. Update and upgrade the Pi using `sudo apt update` and then `sudo apt full-upgrade`.

 ### Copy files and install required packages
 11. Create the parking directory on the Pi using `mkdir parking`.
+Copy the files from the "parking" directory on this repo into the parking directory on your Pi.
-12. Copy the github files into the parking directory.
+12. Add a new directory inside the parking directory called "images".
+This is where the images will be saved whenever you refresh the display (for debugging).
 13. Install required packages using the following commands:
     - `pip3 install pyowm`
     - `pip3 install Pillow==6.2.2`